Hydrogen Thermochem Corp

 HTC's modelling/design/simulation processes and staging platforms for reactor and Catalyst design, has set an industry benchmark for cost effective deployment of H2 production.
 The ability to cost effectively configure catalysts and adapt reactor designs to accommodate multi-feed stocks, ensures maximum efficiencies are achieved on deployment of the production systems.

 The Catalyst itself changes the "Activation Energy" via a chemical reaction and reduces the amount of energy required to start and maintain the reaction.
-This dry reformer is specifically designed using non-noble metals making it very cost effective to produce, while reducing Catalyst contamination.
+This reforming is specifically designed using non-noble metals making it very cost effective to produce, while reducing Catalyst contamination.

 PURESHIFT- WATER GAS SHIFT CATALYST ("WGS")